jingyaoGithub/nacsos/Readme.md

 ```

 ### The real start
-Now you need to modify the setting_local.py file, change the Password to what you set before
+Now you need to modify the setting_local.py file in the directory ...\nacsos\BasicBrowser\BasicBrowser, change the Password to what you set before

 Check and trial